• Home

 How to Make a Caesar Wrap

-Start with the largest flour tortilla you can find — the burrito-size ones (10 or 12 inch) give you room to actually roll it without everything falling out.
-Warm the tortilla briefly in a dry skillet or microwave so it’s pliable and won’t crack when you fold it.
+Pick the biggest tortilla you can find – the burrito-sized ones (10 or 12 inches) give you space to roll it without stuff spilling out.
+Quickly warmth the tortilla in either a dry skillet or the microwave so that it is flexible and won’t break when you fold it.

-Lay the tortilla flat and add: a handful of chopped romaine, a few slices of grilled or sliced chicken, a tablespoon or so of dressing, shaved or grated Parmesan, and a small handful of croutons if you have them (they add crunch but break down after a few minutes, so eat the wrap fairly quickly).
-Some people also add a thin layer of the dressing spread directly on the tortilla before adding the filling — that’s good, adds extra flavor to every bite.
+Place the tortilla flat and add a handful of chopped romaine, several pieces of grilled or sliced chicken, about a tablespoon of dressing, some shaved or grated Parmesan, and if you have them, a small handful of croutons (they add crunch but will break down after a few minutes so eat the wrap fairly quickly).
+Some people like to add a thin spread of dressing on the tortilla before adding the filling, which is good because it adds flavor to every bite.

 This vs. Bottled Caesar Dressing